percona/percona-server-mongodb-operator/source/backups.rst

             credentialsSecret: my-cluster-name-backup-s3
             region: us-west-2
             endpointUrl: https://URL-OF-THE-S3-COMPATIBLE-STORAGE

+     As you have noticed, ``destination`` value is composed of three parts: the ``s3://`` prefix, the s3 bucket name, and the actual backup name, which you have already found out using the ``kubectl get psmdb-backup`` command).

    * you can also use a ``storageName`` key to specify the exact name of the storage (the actual storage should be already defined in the ``backup.storages`` subsection of the ``deploy/cr.yaml`` file):